reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 ## The AWS Journey

 By now, we have successfully deployed a highly available Spring Boot application and a (not so highly available) PostgreSQL instance all with running a few commands from the command line.
-In this article we have discussed some options to deploy a new version of a Docker image without downtime.
+In this article, we have discussed some options to deploy a new version of a Docker image without downtime.

 But there's more to do on the road to a production-ready, continuously deployable system.